electrumpayments/airtime-service-interface/src/docs/devguide/hugo/site/content/getting-started.md

     weight: 0
 ---

-The Airtime Service Interface is an Apache licensed RESTful HTTP based messaging protocol, intended to enable interoperability between airtime providers and retailers.
+The Airtime Service Interface is an [Apache-licensed](https://www.apache.org/licenses/LICENSE-2.0) RESTful HTTP based messaging protocol, intended to enable interoperability between airtime providers and retailers.

 Using the Airtime Service Interface enables retailers to access an established and growing group of airtime providers who support the interface.
 At the same time, the Airtime Service Interface is made available to allow airtime providers a quick, well defined route towards integrating into retailers.